Curry Mallet

-Curry Mallet (anciently "Cory Mallett") is a village and parish in Somerset, England.
-It is on the Fivehead River (also known as the River Ile), 7 mi east of Taunton in the South Somerset district.
+Curry Mallet is a village and parish in Somerset, England.
+It is on the Fivehead River (also known as the River Ile), 7 mi east of Taunton.
 The village has a population of 306.

 History

 At the time of the Domesday Book in 1086 the manor was held by Roger de Courselles, also the owner of Fisherton in Wiltshire, which was held under Curry.
 It later passed to the Malet (also spelt as Mallet or Mallett) family, with William Malet, one of the guarantors of Magna Carta, lord of the manor in 1215.
 It passed on through the descendants of the Malet family until 1356 when it was sold to Sir Matthew Gourney and his family until 1443 when the estate passed to the king and became part of the Duchy of Cornwall.

 Curry Mallet was part of the hundred of Abdick and Bulstone.

 The Manor House is a Grade II* listed building, includes a Great Hall (or perhaps a barn) of the 15th century, and a small irregular manor house of the late 16th century.
 It stands on the site of, and incorporates parts of, the castle built by William Malet, a Norman knight who fought at the Battle of Hastings.

 In World War II, pillboxes were placed in the village as part of the Taunton Stop Line.